wildgracevideo/wildgracevideo-website/content/home/home.md

   loc: /
   changefreq: monthly
 title: Denver Video Production Company | Wild Grace Video
-description: Wild Grace Video Productions is a top Denver-based video production company specializing in hotel video production, outdoor product videos and adventure company videos.
+description: Wild Grace Productions is a top Denver-based video production company specializing in hotel video production, outdoor product videos and adventure company videos.
 We're here to help you bring your brand to life and help you better connect with your audience.